 You should first write a detailed letter to the contractor about the problem and give the original contractor a reasonable chance to correct the work.

 You should then get one or more detailed written estimates from other contractors detailing the cost of completing the work in the original contract.

-If your claim is for $5,000 or less, you may be able to sue the home improvement contractor without a lawyer in the Small Claims Court, located at the District Court of Maryland .
+If your claim is for $5,000 or less, you may be able to sue the home improvement contractor without a lawyer in the Small Claims Court, located at the District Court of Maryland.
 Your letter to the contractor, any reply he makes, and the estimates for completing the work are your evidence of the damage caused by his not completing the work properly.
-Very detailed step by step instructions about filing a small claims case in the Maryland District Court are online at the court's web site.
+For more information, see the article on Small Claims.